wonsuchai/desktop/README.md

 Invertocat designs that include "logo" in the file title in the following
 folder: [logos](app/static/logos).

-GitHub® and its stylized versions and the Invertocat mark are GitHub's Trademarks or registered Trademarks.
+Test C and its stylized versions and the Invertocat mark are GitHub's Trademarks or registered Trademarks.
 When using GitHub's logos, be sure to follow the GitHub [logo guidelines](https://github.com/logos).
 Test A